Pieminister: History

 Pieminister was founded in 2003 by co-founders Jon Simon and Tristan Hogg.
 The company uses 100% free range British meat and Marine Stewardship Council-certified fish.
 All its vegetarian pies are Vegetarian Society approved.

 One year after opening the first Pieminister they were invited to sell pies at London's Borough Market, and attended their first Glastonbury Festival in 2004, attending for ten years until rejection in 2015.
-The company now has shops in: Covered Market, Oxford; Trentham Estate; Cardiff; St Nicholas Market; Gabriel's Wharf; Boxpark; Leather Lane; Northern Quarter (Manchester); Bold Street, Liverpool.
+The company now has shops in: Covered Market, Oxford; Trentham Estate; Cardiff; St Nicholas Market; Gabriel's Wharf; Boxpark; Northern Quarter (Manchester); Bold Street, Liverpool.
 The company opened a shop in Amsterdam in 2012.

 For the year ending 31 March 2018, Bristol Live reports Pieminister has boosted sales in 2018 growing 14% to £14.3 million.
 "The business sold over five million pies, and served 50 tonnes of mash and 4,500 litres of gravy in its restaurants over the 12-month period."